klov14/fx_value_strategy/README.md

  • A Lead/Lag and Jackknfe test performed to test the validity of the answers

 • An out-of-sample signal with the same filters(3 month momentum and signal strength over 0.2% misvaluation) has been applied.
 Furthermore, histogram for IS and OOS returns, along with the bootstrap analysis for OOS to validate that returns are within a 95% confidence band  using Monte-Carlo simulation - 200 bootstrap samples for 5 years (2021-2025) has been computed

+*The data used in this project is pre-processed; however, the data files itselves are not uploaded to GitHub due to their large sizes and should be downloaded from external sources if improvements want to be made from Fred and Bloomberg.*